• Skip to primary navigation

 This creamy broccoli soup with peas contains many healthy ingredients.
 Here are the main heroes of the recipe:

 • Broccoli is a true superfood.
-Broccoli is rich on vitamins (B, C, K), minerals (potassium, calcium, folic acid, magnesium, phosphorus, iron, selenium, and zinc), and fiber.
-[1] It may help prevent cancer, and supports heart, brain, eye and bone health.
+Broccoli is rich in vitamins (B, C, K), minerals (potassium, calcium, folic acid, magnesium, phosphorus, iron, selenium, and zinc), and fiber.
+It may help prevent cancer, and supports heart, brain, eye and bone health.
 Broccoli also has anti-inflammatory properties and contains antioxidants, which help detox (clean) your body.
 Either fresh or frozen broccoli will work in this soup recipe.

-• (Green) Garden peas is another humble vegetable that is in fact a superfood too.
+• (Green) Garden peas is another humble vegetable that is, in fact, a superfood too.
 Green pea is a source of many valuable nutrients, vitamins (A, B, C, K), minerals (ie. folic acid), fiber, protein and antioxidants.
-It is beneficial to gut, and heart health, and also has anti-cancerous properties.[2]
+It is beneficial to gut, and heart health, and also has anti-cancerous properties.
 Use fresh, frozen, or canned peas in this recipe.

 • Spinach is one more green addition to this vegetable soup mix.
 Its dark green color adds to the vibrance of this soup, but not only that - it also comes with a boost of important nutrients like iron, manganese, folate, vitamins A, B2, B6, C, and vitamin E, calcium and potassium, all of which together help support our immune system, bone and heart health, and help reduce blood pressure.
 Spinach is also rich in antioxidants, has anti-cancerous properties, and helps fight inflammation, to name just a few of the many ways it can boost our health.
 Fresh and frozen spinach are both fine for this recipe.